vladinator1000/blog/content/blog/shader-editor-part-1.md

 Let's also mention some drawbacks so that we know what we're getting into:
 - Browser support is still limited.
 - There's a learning curve to overcome.
-- It's hard to reuse data between the document and the shader.
+- It's hard to reuse data between the document object model and the shader.

-Now that we've established the constraints, it's time to dive in, and explore the technical aspects of building a design application that works within them.
+Now that we've established the constraints, it's time to dive in, and explore the technical aspects of building a product design application that works within them.

-## Code as a storage format
+## Code as the source of truth
 The demo you're seeing is inspired by [Paper](https://paper.design/), with a twist.
 Treating code as a first class citizen.
 Anything you see on the canvas, you can edit the source of.

-todo: add diagram here
+Very much like [compute.toys](https://compute.toys/).

+Storing assets as standard code:
+- Makes them shareable, editable and reusable.
+- Opens the door to using text generation tools such as language models.

+The tricky part is making them editable both textually and visually.
+This article will focus on textual editing of shaders and visual editing of parameters.

 Here's how it feels to edit a shader and see it update in real time:

 {% video src="/images/design-gpu/inline-editor.mp4" alt="" /%}

-Even though we're persisting the designs as code, we can still have a nice editor experience with parameters and presets.
+Even though we're persisting the designs as code, we can improve the editor experience with parameters and presets.
+Having unique controls per shader gives us the ability to quickly explore the "good looking possibility space" each of them has to offer.

-This little interaction here makes me so happy:
-- Preview shaders on hover.
-- Flip through presets for the current shader using the mouse wheel.
+The interaction here makes me so happy!
+You can preview shaders on hover and flip through presets for the current shader using the mouse wheel.

 {% video src="/images/design-gpu/preset-tweaking.mp4" alt="Exploring variations of presets and parameters" /%}

 ## Choosing the graphics API
+What is a shader anyway?
+It's a program that gets executed in parallel by the GPU.

-If we're going to be running shaders, we need to choose a graphics API.
-GPUs are good at graphics because they excel in parallel computation, but they've been hard to program efficiently on the web.
+If we're going to be running these programs, we need to choose a graphics API.
+GPUs are good at graphics because they excel in parallel computation, but from the point of view of an average designer, they're not exactly easy to program efficiently on the web.

 The most popular web graphics API at the time of writing is WebGL.
 It's great, widely supported accross browsers.
 Has a vibrant community, a plethora of tooling and content built around it.
 But it comes with limitations:
 - Based on OpenGL ES, which is [deprecated on Apple platforms](https://developer.apple.com/documentation/glkit/opengl_deprecated/).
 - Has [global state](https://webglfundamentals.org/webgl/lessons/resources/webgl-state-diagram.html), making it [hard to debug](https://kangz.net/posts/2016/07/11/lets-do-opengl-archeology/).
 - Doesn't support arbitrary computation with compute shaders.

-There is a new API standard that aims to succeed it.
+There is a new API that aims to succeed it.
 It's called WebGPU.
 - It's more [performant](https://www.youtube.com/watch?v=PPmkMe4dDl0).
+- Is easier to debug.
 - Supports compute shaders.
 - Gives you fine-grained control over resources.
-- Is easier to debug.
 - But comes with a steeper learning curve.

 To [quote François Beaufort](https://developer.chrome.com/docs/web-platform/webgpu/from-webgl-to-webgpu) from Google: